-- 1. Finely chop the garlic cloves.
-Using the flat side of the knife’s blade, scrape and chop and mash the garlic and 1/2 teaspoon of salt into a paste.
+- 1. Using the flat side of a knife blade, mash the garlic and 1/2 teaspoon of salt together into a paste.

-- 2. Pull off any excess fat surrounding the cavity of the chicken and discard it.
-Rinse and pat the chicken dry, inside and out, and place the chicken on a plate.
-Rub the chicken all over with 2 of the lemon quarters, then discard the lemon quarters.
+- 2. Rinse and pat the chicken dry, inside and out, and put the chicken on a plate.
+Rub the chicken all over with the lemon quarters.

-- 6. Transfer the chicken to a baking dish or heavy frying pan (see LC Note preceding the recipe), pouring the marinade into a small bowl and scraping any thick bits of spices that cling to the container into the bowl.
-Squeeze the 2 remaining lemon quarters into the cavity of the bird and toss the lemon quarters into the cavity.
+- 8. Squeeze the lemon quarters into the cavity of the hen and then toss them in.
 If desired, tie the legs together with kitchen string.
-Season the chicken all over with 1 teaspoon of salt.
-Set the reserved marinade aside.
+Season the chicken all over with 1 teaspoon salt.

 - Make the salad

 - 10. Halve each avocado and dice.
 Toss the avocados with everything else in a bowl.